Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

        type) and checking busy status.
     -  For situations where there will be many register references (such as save/restore screen) a set of "Safe" that require that the EBTKS is already in DMA mode.

     These routines select the I/O register locations based on the machine type from CONFIG.TXT
 -   Memory for CRT/screen emulation changed from 8 kB to 16 kB.
 -   Tag CRT tests that have not yet been modified to support HP86/87

+## Commit \#124 05/31/2021

+Changes:

+-   Updated Logic Analyzer signal assignments to match the V3.0 Production boards

+-   Wake up the diagnostic serial over USB port, without waiting for checking whether the port is available.
+This cuts down the number of situations where firmware updating requires pressing the button on the Teensy 4.1 processor module
+-   Change the Teensy powered via USB flash pattern, 3 short flashes every 10 seconds
+-   Extensive changes to machineNum and related macros to better support various models of the Series80, and make sure that incompatible settings are disabled and (some are) reported.
+Mostly in EBTKS_SD.cpp
+-   Refined the list of Series80 computers to include HP83 and HP9915A/B
+-   Caught and fixed unseen but potential buffer overrun error in mount_drives_based_on_JSON() and remount_drives()
+-   Tracked down HP87 crashes to SDWRITE not handling strings over 1 kB length.
+Issue is probably in AUXROMs for HP86/87